utkarshpandey1610/studyNotionFinal/README.md

 # studyNotion
- it is website where you can book courses study as a student as a teacher you can make couses and teach students
+ it is website where you can book courses study as a student where we as a compony provide a lot of courses to you